Barbara Reese, LCSW, CEDS-S

 Barbara Reese is the Owner and Director of The Women’s Therapy Service of Montclair, LLC, and The Daybreak DBT Skills Program

 Ms. Reese is a NJ State Licensed Clinical Social Worker and a NJ approved Clinical Social Work Supervisor.
-She is a Certified Eating Disorder Specialist and is an experienced Expressive Arts Therapist – a Registered Dance/Movement Therapist, Board-Certified at the Supervisory Level.
-(BC-DMT)
+She is a Certified Eating Disorder Specialist-Supervisor.

 Ms. Reese is an experienced Eating Disorder Practitioner and treats the full-range of eating disorders – Anorexia, Bulimia, and Binge-Eating Disorders – Pediatric, Teen, and Adult, both male and female, with evidenced-based approaches.
-She is:
+She is a:

-- a Certified Eating Disorder Specialist, CEDS, Certified by the International Association of Eating Disorder Professionals
+Certified Eating Disorder Specialist-Supervisor CEDS-S, Certified by the International Association of Eating Disorder Professionals

-- a Certified Family-Based Treatment Therapist, certified by the Institute for Child and Adolescent Eating Disorders, the training institute of Drs.
-Locke and LeGrange
+Certified Family-Based Treatment (FBT) Therapist, certified by the Institute for Child and Adolescent Eating Disorders, the training institute of Drs.
+Locke and LeGrange.

 She developed the INNER IMAGE Group Program for Eating and Body Image Disorders.
 She has lectured widely on The Prevention and Treatment of Eating Disorders and on the Psychology of Body Image – in a Multi-Cultural Framework, in schools, facilities, national/international conferences, and for athletic forums.

-Ms.Reese is an experienced Child/Adolescent Therapist and treats toddlers to teens, with DBT and CBT, play therapy, mindfulness meditation, stress reduction, and creative arts therapy, She has worked in leading teaching hospitals in NYC in Child/Adolescent Psychiatry.
+Ms.Reese is an experienced Child/Adolescent Therapist and treats toddlers to teens, with DBT and CBT, play therapy, mindfulness meditation, stress reduction, and creative arts therapy, She has worked in leading teaching hospitals in NYC in Child/Adolescent Psychiatry, such as Mt.
+Sinai Medical Center and Beth Israel Medical Center.
 Her approach is to work as a team with parents and include them thru family therapy.
 She sees young children and teens with anxiety, depression, self-harm, and eating disorders.

 She has extensive experience with Grief/Loss Counseling.
 She works with young children and families who are also supported by grief organizations such as Rainbows, Good Grief, and C.O.P.s – Concerns for Police Survivors, for families affected by a parent killed in the line of duty.
 For Children and Adolescents going through Separation and Divorce and blended family process, she has basic training in Collaborative Divorce Family Law and uses this constructive approach to counseling children and families.
 She is a member of the Trauma Coalition of Essex County.